Gopalganj district, India: Education

 Initially, Gopalganj had little to offer in terms of good quality education to its residents.
 Presently Schools and colleges in the city are either run by the government or by private trusts and individuals.
 The schools are each affiliated with either the Central Board for Secondary Education (CBSE), or the Bihar School Examination Board.
 English is the medium of instruction in most private schools; though government run schools offer both English and Hindi.
 The Sainik School prepares boys for entry into the National Defence Academy.
 After completing their secondary education, which involves ten years of schooling, students typically enroll at Higher Secondary School in one of the three streams—Arts, Commerce or Science.
+Imperial Public School (located in Hathwa) and DAV Thawe are the two best CBSE affiliated Schools along with Sainik School, providing quality education upto higher secondary level.